35 Best Places to Volunteer with Kids [Volunteer Opportunities in Kansas City]

 City Union Mission

 Since 1924, City Union Mission has offered safety, food, and warm beds for displaced men, women, and children.
-As a private organization, they do not receive any government support and rely exclusively on the charitable donations provided by members of our community.
-They are a Christian run organization that welcomes volunteers who are willing to serve with providing meals, offering time, and supporting in other high impact areas here in Kansas City.
+As a private, Christian organization, they do not receive any government support and rely exclusively on the charitable donations provided by members of our community.
+They welcome volunteers who are willing to serve by providing meals, offering time, and supporting in other high-impact areas here in Kansas City.

 - Host a drive with your neighborhood.